 Jack Holt is Co-Investigator on the SHARAD radar sounder on Mars Reconnaissance Orbiter.
 He leads a research group comprised of graduate students, undergraduate students, technical staff, and visiting students all focused on understanding both the current state of Mars ice as well as processes governing the distribution, history, and role of ice in Mars climate evolution.
 Their primary tool is orbital radar sounding, a technique that is relatively new for Mars and planetary exploration in general.
 Holt keeps the team busy with the acquisition and analysis of new data.
-Building on UTIG’s extensive experience in airborne radar sounding of ice on Earth, the team has developed new analysis techniques specifically for SHARAD that provide unique capabilities and put UTIG at the forefront of the exciting field.
+Building on UTIG’s extensive experience in airborne radar sounding of ice on Earth, the team has developed new analysis techniques specifically for SHARAD that provide unique capabilities and puts UTIG at the forefront of the exciting field.
 Holt also conducts airborne radar sounding of Alaskan glaciers as part of NASA’s Operation IceBridge, and undertakes both surface and airborne studies of debris-covered glaciers as Mars analogs.

 Krista Soderlund is involved with several instrument and mission concept teams relating to icy satellites and giant planets.
 As a Co-Investigator of the ice-penetrating radar instrument (REASON) selected for NASA’s Europa Clipper mission, she is the science team coordinator, a member of the Science Requirements Working Group, and investigates surface-ice-ocean exchange processes.
 Moving outward in the solar system, Soderlund is also a Co-Investigator on the pending Saturn PRobe Interior and aTmospheric Explorer (SPRITE) mission that was proposed to NASA’s New Frontiers 4 program; the two main science goals are to (1) collect and analyze evidence of Saturn’s formation and early evolution and (2) reveal the properties and processes hidden beneath Saturn’s upper clouds.
 In addition, as a member of the Ice Giant mission science definition team, Soderlund helped NASA conduct a generic study of mission options for exploring Uranus and/or Neptune.
 The team established prioritized science objectives and a realistic scientific concept of operations, developed and assessed alternative architectures, including model payload/instrument suites for proof of concept, and guided threshold science objectives/measurements for viable missions within resource constraints provided by NASA.